 How We Choose Our Strikes For The Spread

 There are several ways we can choose our strikes: target price, skew or by return.
-A lot of traders will choose their strikes based on target price.
-If they think the underlying is going to head to a specific price they will set their short strike at that price.
+A lot of traders will pick their strikes based on target price.
+If they think the underlying is going to head to a specific price, they will set their short strike at that price.

-TOP is trading at $60 and we think it is going to $70.
-We can trade a bull call spread buy going long the 65 strike call and short the 70 strike call.
+TOP is trading at $60, and we think it is going to $70.
+We can trade a bull call spread by going long the 65 strike call and short the 70 strike call.
 Now if TOP moves up to $70 like we expect we stand to make our full profit on the bull call spread.

 Looking at volatility skew is a great way to find your strikes for your vertical spreads.
 However, it can be quite challenging if you do not have a good program for looking at skew such as LiveVol.